kevin-mao/creative-embedded-systems/4-kinetic-sculpture/README.md

 ## Software Configuration
 This code was written and flashed to ESP32 Wrover unit using Arduino IDE.
 The code is in `sketch_mar24a/` and used the code from that textbook chapters 18 and 19 as reference.
-The code uses WiFi library to send G
+The code uses WiFi library to connect to Columbia's wifi, HTTPClient to send GET requests to check status of webserver, and ESP32Servo to control the servo motor.

 ## Pictures and video
 [Video](https://youtu.be/MFyOs3ibuYE) of demo